thedynamiclinker/sudocode/etc/group.md

 So sayeth the ΛVΔ.

 ## μ: The mus
-0: Descendants of Turing.
+0: Descendants of Turing with influence from Gödel.
 Machines, Moore's Law, practical computing, von Neumann architecture, eventually Unix, C, Python, and everything that runs the modern world.
 Culturally distinct from the lambdas, though the two cultures share a common origin, and have been gradually recognizing their need for a return to a common culture in recent years.
 Examples include the increasing presence of lambda expressions in μ languages, and the increasing recognition of the need to minimize shared mutable state.

 )...
 ## ν: Artificial Intelligence